Elu-toasty/discord-bot-guide/source/docs/js/s1/byb.md

 :::note

 You are about to become an amazing develper!
-Perpar yourself.
+Prepare yourself.

 :::